ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 ## Summing the values in a matrix

+Now let's try adding up the elements of a matrix.
-Moving up to a 2D matrix adds a new layer of looping.
+Moving up to two dimensions adds a new layer of looping.
 The basic code looks like the following.

 ~~~
 #include <stdio.h>